yolometer/fineline-docs/structures/project.md

   "tasks": [{
     "title": "Title",
     "description": "Description.",
-    "timespans": [[uid, start, end], …]
+    "timespans": [[tsid, uid, start, end], …]
   }, …]
 }
 ```

 #Semantics
 When updating the project data, HTTP verbs apply thusly:
- - PUT puts all data present in the call, into the appropriate set.
+ - PUT puts all data present in the call, into the appropriate set with special semantics depending on the set.
+  - PUT which includes a timespan will put on a timespan on the same timespan id(tsid)
+  - PUT which includes a task will put on a task of the same title property.
  - DELETE removes all data present in the call, in the appropriate sets.
  - GET gets all data in the project.